 For the vast majority of desktop gamers, 16GB remains the right answer.

-It covers the OS, the game, background applications, and leaves enough headroom that you are not constantly watching the memory usage meter.
-It works across competitive shooters, RPGs, open-world games, and strategy titles without requiring you to close everything else on your system first.
+It covers the OS, the game, and background applications.
+Better still, it leaves enough headroom that you are not constantly watching the memory usage meter.
+It works across competitive shooters, RPGs, open-world games, and strategy titles.
+And it does so without requiring you to close everything else first.

 The performance gap between 16GB and 32GB in pure gaming scenarios is narrow.
-Most benchmarks in 2026 show differences of less than 5% in average frame rate between the two configurations, and those differences often disappear entirely in GPU-limited scenarios, which is where most gaming actually happens.
+Most benchmarks in 2026 show differences of less than 5% in average frame rate between the two configurations.
+And those gaps often disappear entirely in GPU-limited scenarios, which is where most gaming actually happens.

-If you are a gamer and nothing else, 16GB of quality dual-channel DDR5 RAM is where your money is well spent.
+Are you a gamer and nothing else?
+Then 16GB of quality dual-channel DDR5 RAM is where your money is well spent.

 When 32GB actually makes sense